accordproject/ergo/docs/Language.md

 else "Something went wrong"; // Expression if condition is false x+1                          // Expression if condition is true
 ```
-The else part of the expression can be ommitted in which case Jura returns an error by default.
+The else part of the expression can be ommitted in which case Ergo returns an error by default.
 ```
 enforce x >= 0;           // Condition
 x+1                       // Expression if condition is true